 The United States’ au pair program was founded in 1986 as a cultural exchange program intended to promote diplomacy and friendly international relations.
 Because au pairs are classified as cultural exchanges, they fall under the State Department’s J-1 Visa program.
 While the program issues hundreds of thousands of visas to temporary foreign workers each year, it only has 30 employees — far too few, critics say, to oversee the 18,000 people who travel to America each year to work as au pairs.
-Despite the general familiarity of the concept, the au pair program’s relatively small in scale: the number of au pairs in America never exceed 20,000 and is largely clustered in New York, California, New Jersey, Virginia and Massachusetts.
+Despite the general familiarity of the concept, the au pair program’s relatively small in scale: the number of au pairs in America never exceed 20,000 and is largely clustered in New York, California, New Jersey, Virginia, and Massachusetts.

-Author and consultant Celia Harquail ran the blog and online resource Au Pair Mom for more than 10 years until stepping away from in October, 2019.
+Author and consultant Celia Harquail ran the blog and online resource Au Pair Mom for more than 10 years until stepping away in October, 2019.
 Through the site, she connected with au pair host families and potential host families from across the country.

-“I say as a person who had 11 over the course of my kids’ childhood, having an Au pair can be really fun and joyful,” she says.
+“I say as a person who had 11 over the course of my kids’ childhood, having an au pair can be really fun and joyful,” she says.